Drug information provided by: Merative, Micromedex®

-It is important that your doctor check the progress of you or your child at regular visits.
+It is important that your doctor check your or your child's progress at regular visits.
 This will allow your doctor to see if the medicine is working properly and to decide if you should continue to take it.
 Blood, urine, and other laboratory tests may be needed to check for unwanted effects.
 If your or your child's condition does not improve, or if it becomes worse, check with your doctor.

-Tell your doctor if you or your child have Asian relatives, such as Filipino, Chinese, Japanese, Korean, or Taiwanese.
+Tell your doctor if you have Asian relatives, such as Filipino, Chinese, Japanese, Korean, or Taiwanese.
 You may need a lower dose of this medicine to treat erosive esophagitis.

 This medicine is sometimes given together with other medicines to treat ulcers.
 Be sure you understand about the risks and proper use of any other medicine your doctor gives you or your child together with omeprazole.

 Omeprazole may cause a serious type of allergic reaction when used in patients with conditions treated with antibiotics.
-Call your doctor right away if you or your child have itching, trouble breathing or swallowing, or any swelling of your hands, face, or mouth while you or your child are using this medicine.
+Call your doctor right away if you or your child has itching, trouble breathing or swallowing, or any swelling of your hands, face, or mouth.

-Check with your doctor right away if you or your child have a fever, joint pain, skin rash, swelling of the body, feet, or ankles, or unusual weight gain after receiving this medicine.
-These could be symptoms of acute interstitial nephritis.
+Check with your doctor right away if you or your child has a change in frequency of urination or amount of urine, blood in the urine, fever, joint pain, loss of appetite, skin rash, swelling of the body, feet, or ankles, unusual tiredness or weakness, or unusual weight gain after receiving this medicine.
+These could be symptoms of a serious kidney problem called acute tubulointerstitial nephritis.

 Serious stomach conditions may occur while taking this medicine alone or together with antibiotics.
-Check with your doctor immediately if you or your child are having more than one of these symptoms: abdominal or stomach cramps, bloated feeling, watery and severe diarrhea which may also be bloody sometimes, fever, nausea or vomiting, or unusual tiredness or weakness.
+Check with your doctor immediately if you or your child has stomach cramps, bloated feeling, watery and severe diarrhea which may also be bloody sometimes, fever, nausea or vomiting, or unusual tiredness or weakness.